 Printed .
 This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

-The Credit Union Deposit Insurance Corporation (CUDIC), a statutory corporation, guarantees all deposits and non-equity shares of British Columbia credit unions as set out in the Financial Institutions Act.
+The Credit Union Deposit Insurance Corporation of British Columbia (“CUDIC”), a statutory corporation, guarantees all deposits and non-equity shares (issued before January 1, 2020) of BCFSA authorized credit unions as set out in the Financial Institutions Act.

 The list of current CUDIC insured credit unions

 CUDIC’s responsibility is to administer and operate a deposit insurance fund.
 The BC Financial Services Authority, a crown agency of the Government of British Columbia, is responsible for administering CUDIC and for administering the regulation of financial institutions operating in the province.

 On November 27, 2008, the Provincial legislature passed amendments to the Financial Institutions Act to provide unlimited deposit insurance protection on all deposits in British Columbia’s credit unions.

 CUDIC is a statutory corporation that guarantees 100 per cent of deposits and non-equity shares (issued before January 1, 2020) of British Columbia-authorized credit unions in accordance with the Financial Institutions Act (“FIA”).
 This deposit insurance guarantee protects credit union depositors and ensures their money is safe within the credit union and the credit union system.
 The deposit guarantee is backed by the deposit insurance protection fund (“CUDIC Fund”), which is administered and operated by CUDIC, and BC Financial Services Authority (“BCFSA”) is responsible for administering CUDIC.